Life is like riding a bicycle. To keep your balance, you must keep moving – Albert Einstein

 Watch yourself.
 Notice your perceptions.
 Observe your patterns, your habits, your reactions.
 That’s the first step.
 Practice awareness.
 Balance lives in the nooks and crannies in between your movements.
 That’s a biggie.
 And it’s a choice.
 Better balance...
 If it really is like riding a bicycle, you better start pedaling.
 And keep pedaling.

-Experience working with active older adults has taught Lisa and I this lesson - ageism is ever present.
+Experience working with active older adults has taught this lesson - ageism is ever present.
 Society’s views on what seniors are emotionally, physically and socially capable of is limited and outdated.
 So you might think, it's the young kids who think of seniors as being really old.
 Maybe you think your children are the ones who underestimate your abilities.
 But guess what we've found out?
 Outdated stereotypes about aging are prevalent within the senior population itself, and that's a big problem!

 Whether you like it or not, societal views can creep in to your own psyche.
 Did you know that scientific data about being exposed to stereotypes about aging can cause you to perform worse physically and cognitively?
 It’s true.
-I can't help but think of the people I treat in my chiropractic office.
+I can't help but think of the people I know.
 There's a woman who I'll call Mary.
-We talk on a variety of topics during her visit, and she often refers to herself as an "old person".
+We talk on a variety of topics, and she often refers to herself as an "old person".
 She says things like, "You know how it is for us seniors...It's tough getting old..."
 She thinks as though she's an old person, She moves as though she's much older than her actual age.
 She's fine with having sold her house and moving into a community where everything is done for her and her husband, even though her husband was against the idea.
 She's drawn to the fact that every meal can be cooked for them and that doctors, hair stylists and restaurants are part of the community; they'd never have to leave the premises.
 Everything is connected by tunnels so they don't have to step outside.

-Then I have people who come to see me who are the complete opposite of Mary.
+Then I know people who who are the complete opposite of Mary.
 I'll refer to this woman as Nancy.
 Nancy loves that she lives in a single home.
 She enjoys doing things around the house and getting outside in the sun to garden or walk.
 She does her own shopping and cooking.
 She relishes her independence because with it she stays healthy, happy and young at heart.
 This is a fact, she's healthier in so many ways compared to Mary.
 Nancy is happy where Mary seems depressed.
 Nancy has boundless energy and Mary is sluggish and slow.
 Nancy's strong while Mary focuses on the things she can no longer physically do.
 Nancy travels, goes out for dinner and other events and stays socially involved.
 Mary is content to spend the majority of days in the house with her husband.

 The new old age is HERE.
 It's available to everyone, and if you want it you'll have to ditch any outdated notions of what it means to age.
 Eat a healthy diet.
 If you need to lose weight, give it a try and get help if you you need some extra motivation.
 Get up and move.
 Go out with your friends.
 Breathe fresh air.
 Stay fit, Find new experiences because that keeps your brain active and new neural pathways growing.
 Do something to enrich your spirit.
 And of course you know that we'll continue to encourage you to stick with us to learn more about staying strong, standing tall and having better balance!